openharmony/docs/en/application-dev/database/database-distributedobject-guidelines.md

        ```
 ## Development Example

-The following example is provided for you to better understand the development of distributed data object:
+The following example is provided for you to better understand the development of distributed data objects:

 - [Distributed Notepad](https://gitee.com/openharmony/distributeddatamgr_objectstore/tree/master/samples/distributedNotepad)

-When an event occurs on a device, such as a note is added, the tile or content of a note is changed, and the event list is cleared, the change will be synchronized to other devices in the trusted network by the Notepad app.
+When an event of the Notepad app occurs on a device, such as a note is added, the tile or content of a note is changed, or the event list is cleared, the change will be synchronized to other devices in the trusted network.